Johneriksson88/top_500_albums/README.md

 The program was continuosly tested essentially every new few lines of code, to catch errors as soon as possible.
 I let my mentor, friends and family test the program to give input regarding understadability and presentation.
 Before deployment i went through every menu and every input statement to make sure the validation caught every kind of erroneus or empty input.
 Alot of experimenting with while-loops was done to get the optimal flow of input validation in both presentation and readability of code.
-For example, i only in the end realized that there was an APIError when trying to add a new worksheet (list) with and existing name.
+For example, i only in the end realized that there was an APIError when trying to add a new worksheet (list) with an existing name.

 ### Validator Testing